willianrod/awesome-github-profile/README.md

 ### Instalation
 To help with the development with this cool profile image, first you have to get it running locally to start.

-So you need to install all project dependêncies, I recommend unsing [yarn](https://classic.yarnpkg.com/en/docs/install).
+So you need to install all project dependêncies, I recomend to use [yarn](https://classic.yarnpkg.com/en/docs/install).
 Inside the project directory you need to run the following command:

 ```bash
 yarn install